wazuh/wazuh-documentation/source/user-manual/ruleset/testing.rst

 Testing decoders and rules
 ==========================

 Wazuh logtest is a tool to test new rules and decoders and verify the current ones.
-You can use it with any of the following alternatives.
+You can use it with any of the following alternatives:

 -  Wazuh dashboard
 -  Command line tool
 -  Wazuh API

-With Wazuh logtest, you do the following.
+With Wazuh logtest, you do the following:

 #.
 Input event logs in syslog and JSON formats.
 #.
 Check what decoders match them and check what fields these decoders identify.